 Grid systems in graphic design have survived centuries, if not millennia, dating back to the earliest illuminated manuscripts.
 And in spite of the exhilarating anti-design experiments of the late 20th century, arguably grids have never been as widely used as they are today.

-This is because the dominance of the internet and digital devices.
-In particular, the emergence of the need for websites and apps to resize and re-form themselves to accommodate whatever device they are being used on (ranging from huge TVs to smartphones and even tiny watches).
+This is because of the dominance of the internet and digital devices, and in particular, because of the emerging need for websites and apps to resize and re-form themselves to accommodate whatever device they are being used on (ranging from huge TVs to smartphones and even tiny watches).
 For visual and UI designers today, column grids are an indispensable tool in creating designs that have enough structure to allow them to be flexible across multiple devices.

 Discovering column grids with Figma 101.